Nebraskinator/StreetFighter2AI/README.md

 Self Play
 ======
+- Latest networks are loaded from file.
+The initial runs are performed with random moves using a Uniform network.
 - Instead of performing a Monte-Carlo tree search, actions are selected through a truncated search.
 The outputs of the Policy network are ranked and the highest-ranking moves are evaluated through a look-ahead search.
 During the look-ahead search, actions are chosen based on the maximum output of the Policy network.
 This ensures that the future value of an action is estimated in the context of the current policy.
 - Policy exploration is not random.
 It is guided by an adversarial Exploration network.
 - In self play during training, actions are selected with a probability based on their estimated value.
 This ensures that some off-policy actions are observed to help train the Value network.